Peruvian Shrimp Bowls

 By Updated on

-These Shrimp Rice Bowls with seasoned shrimp, steamed rice, and a creamy cilantro sauce are your new favorite healthy bowl recipes!
+These Peruvian Shrimp Rice Bowls with seasoned shrimp, steamed rice, and a creamy aji verde style cilantro sauce are your new favorite healthy bowl recipes!
 They are quick, easy to make, and great for dinner or meal prep.

 Leave a Comment

-These easy Shrimp and Rice Bowls made with delicious sauteed shrimp, the most delicious creamy cilantro sauce, veggies, and rice come together in less than 20 minutes!
-Add all your favorite toppings and vegetables for an easy healthy meal.
+These easy Peruvian Shrimp Bowls - made with sauteed shrimp, the most delicious creamy cilantro sauce inspired by Peruvian aji verde, veggies, and rice - come together in less than 20 minutes!

 Now when it comes to serving this dish, you can customize these bowls with all different veggies, fresh herbs, and extra lime.
 You can even swap out the protein (the salmon in these salmon sushi bowls would be delish) or grains.
 Just don't miss the sauce!